 Storage

-Alternatively, you can freeze potato mochi before cooking for longer storage.
-Wrap them in plastic wrap, then place them in a freezer bag.
-They can be stored in the freezer for up to 1 month.
+Place the potato mochi in an airtight container and store them in the refrigerator for up to 2 days.
+For longer storage, you can freeze the potato mochi before cooking.
+Wrap each piece in plastic wrap, then place them in a freezer bag.
+They can be stored in the freezer for up to one month.
+When ready to eat, cook the frozen potato mochi with oil without thawing.

 How To Eat Them

-Potato mochi can also be served as small pancakes!
-Simply add a piece of butter on top of the warm potato mochi and let it melt, adding a delicious flavor to the dish.
-They are the perfect bite-sized treat!
-Yummy!
+Add a piece of butter to the warm potato mochi and let it melt, enhancing the delicious flavor.
+They make the perfect bite-sized snack!

-For a savory twist, you can add cheese as a filling while forming the potato mochi.
-As the mochi cooks, the cheese will melt and create a deliciously gooey center.
+For a savory twist, add cheese as a filling when forming the potato mochi.
+The chewy mochi and delicious melted cheese combo will surely be a hit!

 Potato Mochi (Delicious Savory Snack)